 We’re looking to fund a leadership team to develop a ‘hub’ that will connect stakeholders and drive interdisciplinary innovation in behavioural research.
 This is part of a total £18 million ESRC investment over the next five years to create a new National Capability for Behavioural Research.

-The overarching aim of the national capability is to harness, connect, and extend the UK’s existing capacity and capability to research fundamental questions about how and why people, organisations and groups behave in the way they do to inform policy and practice.
+The aim of the national capability is to harness, connect and extend the UK’s existing capacity and capability in behavioural research, and support the mobilisation of research into policy and practice.

-We take a broad definition of what ‘behavioural research’ encompasses which goes beyond individualistic approaches to behaviour change.
-We require a range of disciplinary perspectives to be involved in the investment.
-Outputs from the investment should be targeted towards addressing major societal challenges.
+We expect a broad range of disciplinary perspectives, within the social sciences and beyond, to be involved in the investment.
+Outputs from the investment should be targeted towards addressing major societal and economic challenges.

 National capability objectives

 The key objectives of this national capability are to: